Razanandrongobe: Resolution as a notosuchian

 In Razanandrongobe, the incisive foramen was larger than most mesoeucrocodylians, while the robust palate on the maxilla was more typical.
 The upturning of the dentary was most like Baurusuchidae and Kaprosuchus, but Uruguaysuchus and Peirosauridae also had dentaries that tapered upwards in an arch.
 Unlike Uruguaysuchus, the tooth sockets were not fused.
 Unlike Aplestosuchus and Sebecus, the teeth were not constricted at the base, nor did the first tooth project forwards.
 While some baurusuchids and sebecids had serrated teeth, their teeth were flattened, and the serrations were much smaller.
 No notosuchian had sub-oval teeth like Razanandrongobe, but some sphagesaurids had sub-conical teeth.

 A phylogenetic analysis conducted by Dal Sasso and colleagues, based on that of Lucas Fiorelli and colleagues in 2016, found that Razanandrongobe was a member of the Ziphosuchia, closely related to Sebecosuchia.
 The former relation was supported by the lack of constricted tooth crowns and the contact between the dentary and splenial, while the latter was supported by the deep dentary, the similarly sized and symmetrical serrations, the concavity of the dentary, and a dip in the dentary below the level of the tooth sockets at the middle of the tooth row.
 Their resulting phylogenetic tree (the majority-rule consensus tree) is partially reproduced below.

+In 2024, Razanandrongobe was recovered as a non-baurusuchid baurusuchian.